 Optometrist: Doctor for Vision Correction

-Throughout my life I had a few issues with incorrect prescriptions.
-But when I had a prescription written by an optometrist, I never had trouble.
-I came to the conclusion that since optometrists are specialists with optics of the eye, they understand the needs of the patient better for vision correction.
+I concluded that since optometrists are specialists with optics of the eye, they understand the needs of the patient better for vision correction.

 Why Is an Optometrist Best for Vision Correction

-As I got older, eventually I needed progressive lenses.
+As I got older, I eventually needed progressive lenses.
 These are special lenses that have differing prescriptions from top to bottom.
-The top is for seeing far and the bottom is for seeing near.
+The top is for seeing far, and the bottom is for near.
 They are like bifocals, but without the line between distance and near.
 Progressive lenses change gradually from top to bottom.

-The first time I had progressives prescribed, it was done by my ophthalmologist.
-I never could get used to them.
-I ended up returning the glasses for a refund.
+The first time I had progressives prescribed, I had my ophthalmologist do it.
+I never could get used to the glasses.
+I ended up returning them for a refund.

 Everyone tried to tell me that it takes time to get used to them.
 Don't believe that.
 It's wrong.
 If the lenses were made right, and set in the frame correctly, you wouldn't need to adjust to them.

-I found out that this is the case when a friend insisted that I go to her optometrist to get a prescription for progressive eyeglasses.
-Her doctor took my particular needs into consideration by asking what I did for a living.
+I found out that this was the case when a friend insisted that I go to her optometrist to get a prescription for progressive eyeglasses.
+Her doctor considered my particular needs by asking what I did for a living.

 When one reads, one looks out the lower part.
-But in my case, I look out the middle since I am close to the computer.
-He understood this.
-That was the first time I had an optometrist give me a vision test and write a prescription.
-My progressive's were great from the first time I wore them.
+But in my case, I look out the middle of the lens since I am close to the computer.
+That was the first time I had an optometrist give me a vision test and write a prescription, and he understood my needs.
+My progressives were great from the first time I wore them.
 I never had a problem with eyeglass prescriptions since then.

-Ophthalmologists are educated with the diseases of the eye and that is their specialty.
+As I mentioned earlier, Ophthalmologists understand diseases of the eye.
+That is their specialty.
 But Optometrists know better how to determine proper prescriptions for vision correction.

 Optician: Doctor for Filling Lens Prescriptions

-Opticians know how to properly set the Position of Wear (POW).
-This includes five different values that are important to set correctly.
+Opticians know how to set the Position of Wear (POW) properly.
+That includes five different values that are important to set correctly.

 For example, progressive lenses require a proper angle known as pantoscopic tilt.
 Ask your doctor about that.
 If he or she does not know what you mean, find another doctor.